carlpulley/cloud-paper/example/README.md

     <frame name="display">
  </frameset>
 ```
 It should cause a browser to display a two frame window.
-To do this, the frames _menu_ and _display_ **must** be rendered and drawn _before_ the window containing these frames may be built.
+To do this, the frames _menu_ and _display_ **must** be rendered and drawn _before_ the window containing these frames has been built.

 To solve this problem, we need first to build an appropriate tree data structures for storing the HTML dependency structure.
-Having done that, we may perform a _topological sorting_ of the tree data structure to determine the order in which the HTML elements should be drawn and rendered.
+Having done that, we may perform a _topological sorting_ of the tree data structure to determine the linear order in which the HTML elements should be drawn and rendered.
+Elements occurring latter in the linear order must be rendered and drawn before elements listed earlier.

 Tree Data Structures
 --------------------